StarterSquad/ngseed/README.md

     // to run tests
     protractor p.conf.js

-So far e2e tests are intended to be run against `http://republiq.dev` domain.
-It can be changed in `p.conf.js`.
+So far e2e tests are intended to be run against domain that is set in config of protractor task in Grunfile.
 Later on environment config will be applied.

 Checkout [Protractor docs](https://github.com/angular/protractor/blob/master/docs/) for more information.